-Bristol radical History Group
+Bristol Radical History Group

 One moment in history that a lot of historians were not able to able to explain, a rebellion in New York in 1741.
 What was interesting it was a rebellion against the British Empire that contained 3 or 4 different groups of people.
-The actual rebellion was organised by a black Slave who worked on the sea front, an Irish publican and the black slave’s girlfriend who was a Irish prostitute.
-Between the three of them they organised and became part of a conspiracy to overthrow British control over NY.
+The actual rebellion was organised by a black slave who worked on the sea front, an Irish publican and the black slave’s girlfriend who was a Irish prostitute.
+Between the three of them they organised and became part of a conspiracy to overthrow British control over New York.

 They united three groups of people West African slaves, Irish indentured labourers , who were also forced labourers, Spanish sailors who were in the port, who had either been captured or ended up trapped there after the war and with the British and mutinous British soldiers.
 The burned down the biggest port in the Americas and thirteen other targets.
 The conspiracy was actually crushed before it got going.
-Though the question the historian asked it how is it these different groups of people ended up fighting together.
+Though the question the historian asked is – how is it these different groups of people ended up fighting together?

 What you uncover is that in the early 18th century things weren’t the same.
-Once West African slavery got sorted out, the divided all these groups but when they started off in the early 18th century all they wanted was labour.
+Once West African slavery got sorted out, they divided all these groups but when they started off in the early 18th century all they wanted was labour.
 They wanted labour working the plantations to clear land, cut wood and evenutally grow these crops.
 They just took anybody they could get hold of so in Britain they were shipping people like orphans prisoners of war, prisoners in general,.
 They would set up laws in Somerset where they would take vagrants off the streets and they would be transported to Virginia.
 Then in the 17th century they find the West African slave market.

 Plantations in Virginia would have West Africans, Irish indentured labourers, British ‘criminals’.
-They made some mistakes they put all these people together.
-The Irish in New York used to call the British , ‘White people’.
+They made some mistakes, they put all these people together.
+The Irish in New York used to call the British , ‘white people’.
 That was how the relationship was.
 They were all the lowest and these forced labourers was treated pretty much the same.
 So there were all these rebellions so they started to suppress them.
 And one of the ways they suppressed them was to divide the settlers.
 They put West Africans in one place and they used to mix crews on the ships.

 They improved their strategies of dealing with slaves.
-So when they went to West Africa rather than sticking one whole group of slaves on the one ship who might all come from the same place, and much more likely to revolt, because they spoke they same language, they would mix them up so they didn’t speak the same language.
+So when they went to West Africa rather than sticking one whole group of slaves on the one ship who might all come from the same place, and much more likely to revolt, because they spoke the same language, they would mix them up so they didn’t speak the same language.
 So there were all these tactics.
 But that’s not what I was told.
 I was told slavery was purely about West Africa.
 Nobody talks about indentured labour, nobody talks about forced labour, nobody talks about revolts.

 So we put on history events in 2006.

 In a general sense, one of the big problems we had with the way that slavery was being understood in 2007 was that it was purely talking about race, which is important, but we felt it lost sight of the fact that the actual trade was about making money.
 They wanted labour to process their crops and that’s what they went for.
-What’s interesting about West African slavery is that once they found that market it massively impacts on that trade which was already going on, it becomes huge and extends into the central parts of Africa, it stimulates it effectively.
+What’s interesting about West African slavery is that once they found that market, it massively impacts on that trade which was already going on, it becomes huge and extends into the central parts of Africa – it stimulates it effectively.

 Though if you lose the sight of the fact that they were trying to make money then you lose sight of what is going on today.
 We had a debate with the Merchant Venturers.
-They were trying to say mercantilism and business is good that’s the way they were trying to present the city.
-Business, merchants, seafarers, mercantile trade, the harbour festival and all those things.
+They were trying to say mercantilism and business is good, that’s the way they were trying to present the city – business, merchants, seafarers, mercantile trade, the harbour festival and all those things.
 The problem with that is that they were able to say, yeah racism is really bad but business is really good.
 But you can’t have it both ways because the trade itself wasn’t based on racism, it was based initially on business.

 The bit that’s been cut out is that we live in a world today where we don’t know where they are making our chairs and tables.
 We don’t know what the population was like, we had no idea.
 That’s what it was like for the British population in the 18th century.
-They had no ideas what was going on with the Atlantic trade, they had no idea about the plantations.
+They had no idea what was going on with the Atlantic trade, they had no idea about the plantations.
 The people who knew about it were the people who ran it.
-The merchants, the sea captains, the major bankers, NatWest, Barclays, Barings bank, they were all investing in the slave trade. all the major banks.
+The merchants, the sea captains, the major bankers, NatWest, Barclays, Barings bank, they were all investing in the slave trade – all the major banks.
 If you turn it into purely into a race thing then you lose the context of what was driving it.
 It wasn’t driven by people going down to Africa going ‘well we are going to exploit the people because we think they are sub-human’.
 The definition of West Africans becoming sub-human really comes into play when the trade is going.
-Funny enough when Abolition starts.
+Funny enough, when Abolition starts.
 When abolition starts in Britain they start having to justify why they are doing it and that’s when they start saying that black people are sub-human.
 Prior to that they were just treating it as a business.
 So race becomes a very important part of it.

 Of all the people involved in the slave trade, bankers, merchants, ships captains, sailors, the only group other than the enslaved, who had no interest in protecting it was the sailors.

 So Clarkson came to Bristol, looking to find out about the slave trade.
 He goes to the Quakers, they may be selling brass bars but they don’t really know about it.
 He finds his way to Thompson in the Seven Stars pub.
 He was an abolitionist.
-We don’t know much about Thomspon.
+We don’t know much about Thompson.
 He was poor person and their lives are not documented.
 We know he doesn’t support the way the sailors are treated.

 If you read CLR James you’ll realise why Haiti is such a big deal.
-Haiti the most important colony in the world at the end of the 18th century.
+Haiti was the most important colony in the world at the end of the 18th century.
 It produced more wealth than all of the Americas.
 It produced twice as much wealth than the whole of the British Caribbean put together.
 The French economy was propped up by it.
 They had something like 25% of all the French empire’s worth was coming out from this one island.
 It produced more than all the British colonies put together.

 There was a huge population on the island.
 So what was happening as CLR James points out in his introduction to The Black Jacobins is that the British were running their slave empire of of West Africa.
 What they worked out in Parliament – you can see these from the debates in Hansard – is that they were on the wrong end of the trade.

 The British slave traders were selling a lot of slaves to the French who were then taking them and making incredible wealth out of Haiti.
-So there was a moment where there was a lobby from the section of the ruling classes in parliament thought – We’d like to have Haiti but we can’t get it otherwise they’d be a war; We’re selling slaves to them and they’re making a fortune; our islands are not anywhere near as productive as theirs are so why don’t we ban the slave trade!
+So there was a moment where there was a lobby from the section of the ruling classes in parliament who thought – We’d like to have Haiti but we can’t get it otherwise they’d be a war; We’re selling slaves to them and they’re making a fortune; our islands are not anywhere near as productive as theirs are so why don’t we ban the slave trade!
 If we ban the slave trade we will cut off their resource in slaves which will affect our colonies but it will affect them worse.
 And then we can also use the abolition as a military tool so we can then take hold of any ships who are carrying slaves.
 But then before that can happen the Haitian Revolution kicks off.
 That happens because the French Revolution happens and republican ideas infuse into the island.

-The island is split into those who are pro revolution and those who are against it and the pro-revolutionaries side with Toussaint and the slave revolt which occurs.
+The island is split into those who are pro-revolution and those who are against it and the pro-revolutionaries side with Toussaint and the slave revolt which occurs.
 They basically defeat the French on the island.
 The French plantation owners are cheering when the British invade.
 Why do the British invade?
 To re-enslave the rebels slaves and the French plantation owners are cheering them on.

 We know that it was the biggest amphibious invasion in British history up to that point.
 They committed like 100 thousand troops by sea and something like 40 – 50 thousand sailors.
 They fight for 5 or 6 years and they are still defeated.
-The losses are appalling as a result of the geurilla war that goes on there on the island.
+The losses are appalling as a result of the guerilla war that goes on there on the island.
 It’s a massive disaster in the Caribbean but it doesn’t appear on any major British military battles which is why no-one knows about it.
 It’s kind of suppressed out of British military history.

-The thing is – were they doing it because they were racist? – or were they doing it because they were mercantileentrepeneurs? – who if they could exploit labour they would.
+The thing is – were they doing it because they were racist? – or were they doing it because they were mercantile entrepeneurs? – who if they could exploit labour they would.
 Whether it was children or slaves, they don’t care.
-That’s bit that the Merchant Venturers definitely don’t want to talk about because that brings into question how the city is presented.
-And it good to present the city as a being a great mercantile centre or is it good to present a city where ordinary working class people actually were part of a movement which said no we are not having this any more.
+That’s the bit that the Merchant Venturers definitely don’t want to talk about because that brings into question how the city is presented.
+And is it good to present the city as a being a great mercantile centre or is it good to present a city where ordinary working class people actually were part of a movement which said no we are not having this any more.

 They keep wanting to say the story is over.
 Colston is not someone to be proud of in my opinion.
 He exploited people made money then gave some of it back to the city.
-They all done it all around the country.
+They all done it, all around the country.
 Big business men made money exploited people then put some money back into the city to improve their public image.
 Whenever you have a go at Colston it causes the Evening Post readers to have a backlash.
 When we tried to popularise Clarkson for instance there was a significant about of vitriol.
 And the Merchant Venturers also do not want to popularise Clarkson, they want to popularise their mercantile image.
 This is why you have the Harbour Festival and all the controversy around that.

 The merchants here got about a millions pounds worth of the twenty million pounds of compensation at the time.
 When the discussion remains purely in the realm of race, you don’t talk about class and it allows them to say ‘things are better now’.
 Bristol is the only city which has a surviving merchant’s guild from that time.
 They still have political power.
-When we ask people in Bristol if they should apologise for the slave trade, they always say NO. When you ask the same people if the Merchant Venturers should apologise the answer is flipped.
+When we ask people in Bristol if they should apologise for the slave trade, they always say NO. When you ask the same people if the Merchant Venturers should apologise, the answer is flipped.